scaffold-eth/se-2-challenges/README.md

 ![price-example-1](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/e2d725cc-91f3-454d-902f-b39e4b51f5e2)

-If we put in 1000 ETH we will receive 996 tokens.
-If we’re paying a 0.3% fee it should be 997 if everything was perfect.
+If we put in 1000 ETH, we will receive 996 tokens.
+If we’re paying a 0.3% fee, it should be 997 if everything was perfect.
 BUT, there is a tiny bit of slippage as our contract moves away from the original ratio.
 Let’s dig in more to really understand what is going on here.
 Let’s say there is 5 million ETH and only 1 million tokens.
 Then, we want to put 1000 tokens in.
 That means we should receive about 5000 ETH:

 ![price-example-2](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/349db3d8-e39e-4c94-8026-e01da2cefb8e)

-Finally, let’s say the ratio is the same but we want to swap 100,000 tokens instead of just 1000.
+Finally, let’s say the ratio is the same, but we want to swap 100,000 tokens instead of just 1000.
 We’ll notice that the amount of slippage is much bigger.
-Instead of 498,000 back we will only get 453,305 because we are making such a big dent in the reserves.
+Instead of 498,000 back, we will only get 453,305 because we are making such a big dent in the reserves.

 ![price-example-3](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/f479d7cd-0e04-4aa7-aa52-cef30d747af3)